eavonius/powerdelivery/getting-started.markdown

 	</div>
 </div>

 A couple of notes about the scripts above.
 You'll note each script file is named after the environment.
 Also, the IP addresses could be computer names if resolvable through DNS or NetBIOS.
-Lastly, the "Build" group of nodes always specifies localhost - this ensures that any actions performed on this set of nodes are run on the developer's computer (or the build server) and not a test or production node.
+The "Build" group of nodes always specifies localhost - this ensures that any actions performed on this set of nodes are run on the developer's computer (or the build server) and not a test or production node.

+This example assumes the nodes are already running.
+If you need to provision nodes on the fly (for A/B deployments) see the [environments](environments.html) topic.

 <a name="roles"></a>